tiptoppress/category-posts-widget/readme.txt

 * Version 3.0 or later version uses WordPress 2.9's built in post thumbnail functionality.

 == Frequently Asked Questions ==
-= Template and post detail =
+= Template, placeholder and post detail =
 Here You can control the [Post Detail parts](http://tiptoppress.com/category-posts-widget/documentation-4-8/#Post_details), which appears as part of the post item.
 All post detail will placed as placeholder.
-The text in the Template area can be a placeholder, text, HTML code or HTML code for icons.
+The text in the Template area can be a placeholder, plain text, HTML code or HTML code for icons.

-= SVG icons =
+= Use SVG icons =
-For SVG icon HTML we recommend the WordPress Dashicons, which are included as default and can be used without any icon-font including [Dashicons](https://developer.wordpress.org/resource/dashicons/).
+For SVG icon HTML we recommend the [WordPress Dashicons](https://developer.wordpress.org/resource/dashicons/), which are included as default and can be used without any icon-font including.

 = How Category Posts Widget work with SiteOrigin Page Builder = Please add the widget with shortcode [catposts] inside a editor widget which is placed to a SiteOrigin Page Builder row.